 Nystagmus is a condition where dogs’ eyes move rapidly and involuntarily.
 Sometimes it may look as though the dogs’ eyes are moving up and down quickly, or they may move back and forth from side to side without stopping to focus on anything.

 It can be caused by several medical conditions, result from birth defects, or develop with old age.
-Sometimes dog owners believe nystagmus and the symptoms that come with it are signs of a stroke, but this is unlikely.
+Sometimes pet parents mistakenly believe nystagmus and the symptoms that come with it are signs of a stroke, but this is unlikely.

 Symptoms Of Nystagmus In Dogs